Why do I have to say who lives with me and who pays the household bills when I am applying for SSI Disability?

-Evaluating for In-Kind Support and Maintenance When You Live With Others
+In-Kind Support and Maintenance When You Live in the Household of Another

 If you live only with people whose income may be deemed to you, you will not be charged with in-kind support and maintenance when they pay for your shelter and/or food.
 For an explanation of deemed income, please see our article Why Do I Have to Give Information about My Family’s Income and Assets When I Apply for SSI Benefits?

-If you rent a room in a private residence and you do not share food and shelter costs, you may be considered to be living alone.
-However, if you live with people whose income and resources are not subject to deeming and you are not in a separate household paying room rent and eating separately or paying a flat rate for room and board, then the Social Security Administration needs verification of the amounts that the whole household pays for rent or mortgage, utilities, and food as well as the amount you contribute to those costs.
+If you rent a room in a private residence and you do not share food and shelter costs, you may be considered to be living alone and in your own household.
+However, if you live with people whose income and resources are not subject to deeming and you are not in a separate household paying room rent and eating separately or paying a flat rate for room and board, then the Social Security Administration needs verification of the amounts that the whole household pays for shelter expenses and food if you share food as well as the amount you contribute to those costs.
 They use this information to determine whether you are paying your share of food and shelter.
 If you are not, then you are receiving in-kind support and maintenance.

 For example, let’s say that you live with your sister.
 You share an apartment and eat together.
 The total household cost for rent, utilities, and food is $1,600 a month.
 Your share is one-half or $800.00.
 Because you contribute $600 to these costs, you receive $200 monthly in support and maintenance.
 If you have no other income, the general income exclusion will be applied and $180.00 will be used to reduce your SSI benefit.

 Now let’s change the example a little bit and say that your niece, who has no income, moves in with you and your sister.
 The expenses go up to $1,800.
 Now your share is one-third of the total costs or $600.
 You continue to contribute $600.
-Because you are paying your share, you are not receiving in-kind income from the other members of the household and your SSI will not be reduced for in-kind support and maintenance.
+Because you are paying your share, you are no longer receiving in-kind income from the other members of the household and two months later your SSI will not be reduced for in-kind support and maintenance.

 What about Homelessness?